-CSD3 provides central installations of both python 2 and python 3.
-The central installation provides many of the most common pacakges used for scientific computation and data analysis and additional packages can be added by users by using either virtual environments or conda environments.
+CSD3 provides central installations of both Python 2 and Python 3.
+The central installation provides some of the most common packages used for scientific computation and data analysis and additional packages can be added by users by using either virtual environments or conda environments.

 Using Virtual Environments¶

-Virtualenv provides a method for installing new or upgraded python packages as a user without the need to ask support to make changes centrally.
-It is currently supported in the python/2.7.5 module.
+Virtualenv provides a method for installing new or upgraded Python packages as a user without the need to ask support to make changes centrally.
+It is currently supported in all the Python modules.

 In short, you can create a sandboxed version, in the directory of your choice (and if does not exist you must create one first) e.g. YOUR_PYTHON, of Python via: